Siphon880gh/devbrain/Version Control - git, github, gitlab/Git Tracking.md

 Tracking allows you to run commands like git push  and git pull  without specifying the remote branch name.
-As for the default remote, it’s usually origin - refer to [[Default remote]] on how to manage this.
+As for the default remote, it’s usually origin - refer to [[Default Remote]] on how to manage this.

 git pull  vs git pull origin remoteBranch
 If the current local branch has a tracking relationship set up with a remote branch, simply using git pull without specifying the remote and branch will fetch and merge changes from the tracked remote branch.